iosappdeveloper/test/README.markdown

 # Guidelines

-1. Preferrably structure a test case function body in 3 sections -  given, when and then
+1. Prefer to structure unit test function body in 3 sections -

+   * Given - initial conditions

+   * When - perform actions

+   * Then - expect output/states

+Note, many a times `setup()` function would have some of the intial conditions or even all

+The object being tested is generally referred as the system under test (SUT).

 ```swift
 func testSuccessUsingCompanyText() {